Myles Powell: Westchester Knicks (2021)

 After going undrafted in the 2020 NBA draft, Powell signed with the New York Knicks on November 29, 2020.
 In his preseason debut for the Knicks he totaled 2 points and 1 assist in 6 minutes.
 He was waived on December 19, and signed with the Knicks' NBA G League affiliate, the Westchester Knicks on January 21, 2021.
 He played 13 games with Westchester and averaged 17.8 points on 44.6% from three, 3.3 rebounds and 4.0 assists.

 On April 23, 2021, Powell signed a two-way contract with New York, but was waived the next day.
 On October 12, the Knicks re-signed Powell, and then waived him two days later.
 Eleven days later, he re-signed with Westchester, where he appeared in one game.

 Philadelphia 76ers (2021–2022)

 On December 19, 2021, Powell signed a two-way contract with his hometown team, the Philadelphia 76ers.
 Powell, who was a childhood supporter of the Philadelphia 76ers and Allen Iverson, described "having cried for the first 45 minutes" after he realized he would join the Sixers.

-Bay Area Dragons (2022–present)
+Bay Area Dragons (2022–2023)

-On July 26, 2022, Powell signed a contract with the Bay Area Dragons of the East Asia Super League.
+On July 27, 2022, Powell signed a contract with the Bay Area Dragons of the East Asia Super League.

+Qingdao Eagles (2023-2025)

+On September 22, 2023, Powell signed a contract with Qingdao Eagles of the Chinese Basketball Association.

+On September 19, 2024, Powell resigned a contract with Qingdao Eagles.